alexgisby/imgur-album-downloader/readme.rst

     We don't have a blue backdrop, just tint the whole photo blue.
 (SnkkAVU).png

+- Add `--print-only` option to print the direct link of the imgur url.
 - Prevents downloading of imgur does not exist image if it is encountered.
   It is implemented by comparing the bytes of the HTTP request to that of a local imgur dne file in program.